The Latest | Israeli military releases photos it says prove slain charity worker was a militant

 Doctors Without Borders, known by its French acronym MSF, did not respond to a request for comment on the photos, which were released late Wednesday.
 The aid group said earlier that it had no indication he was a militant.

+Also Thursday, the Israeli military said a soldier was killed and 16 others were wounded during a military operation overnight in the West Bank.
+There were no immediate reports of Palestinian casualties.

 On Wednesday, an Iranian-backed umbrella group known as the Islamic Resistance in Iraq claimed an attack targeting the southern Israeli port city of Eilat.
-The militants are allied with Yemen's Houthi rebels, who are suspected of attacking a ship in the Gulf of Aden the same day.
+The militants are allied with Yemen's Houthi rebels, who are suspected of attacking a ship in the Gulf of Aden the same day and one in the Red Sea on Thursday.

 Shipping has reduced drastically through the route crucial to Asian, Middle East and European markets in a campaign the Houthis say will continue as long as the Israel-Hamas war rages in the Gaza Strip.